QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 -F1
 ```

-Evidently optimal consumption and debt decision rules for the consumer
+Evidently, optimal consumption and debt decision rules for the consumer
 having news representation {eq}`eqn_1` are

 $$